buddhist-uni/buddhist-uni.github.io/_content/papers/vohara_analayo.md

   - language
 ---

-A brief summary of the term vohāra, common speech, and in particular its role in Buddhist views of language use.
+A brief summary of the term vohāra, common speech, and in particular its role in Buddhist views of language.